TJBriggs/portfolio/README.md

 <a href="https://nesn.com/" target="_blank">View WordPress Site</a>
 <a href="https://nesn.com/watch/" target="_blank">View NESN 360 React App</a>

-Due to a strict non-disclosure agreement, I can't share my code for the work I did while employed at NESN however here is a brief summary of my contributions:
+Due to a strict non-disclosure agreement, I can't share my code for the work I did while employed at NESN, however here is a brief summary of my contributions:

 #### Project Highlights: